Nesvilab/diaTracer/README.md

 ## Overview
 diaTracer is a computational tool that enables spectrum-centric analysis of Bruker's diaPASEF data-independent acquisition proteomics data, facilitating direct (“spectral-library free”) peptide identification and quantification. diaTracer processes diaPASEF raw mass spectrometry data (.d files) and performs three-dimensional (m/z, retention time, ion mobility) peak tracing and feature detection, groups precursor and fragment signals, and generates “pseudo-MS/MS” spectra (in mzML format).
 These pseudo-MS/MS spectra can then be processed as DDA spectra using MSFragger or any other search engine. diaTracer supports analysis of any diaPASEF proteomics data, including data requiring semi-tryptic (e.g. N-terminomics) or nonspecific (e.g. HLA immunopeptidomics) searches, searches allowing for chemical (e.g. chemical proteomics) or biological modifications (e.g. phosphoproteomics). diaTracer is fast, making direct DIA analysis of large sample cohorts possible.
 Furthermore, diaTracer enables unrestricted identification of post-translational modifications from diaPASEF data using open/mass offset searches.

-diaTracer is available as a stand-alone tool and is fully integrated into FragPipe computational platform.
+diaTracer is available as a stand-alone tool and can also be run as part of the [FragPipe](https://fragpipe.nesvilab.org/) computational platform.

 ![image](https://github.com/Nesvilab/diaTracer/assets/29800230/14191096-8b91-42af-8e99-b4e3e2e5a656)
 Overview of diaTracer and its place within the FragPipe computational platform.